marco-willi/camera-trap-classifier/README.md

 ## Installation

-The code has been implemented in Python (https://www.python.org) based on TensorFlow (https://www.tensorflow.org), a graph-computing software commonly used to implement machine learning models.
+The code has been implemented in Python (https://www.python.org) and is based on TensorFlow (https://www.tensorflow.org), a graph-computing software commonly used to implement machine learning models.
 The installation is relatively easy but can be tricky if an installation with GPU support on a server is required.
 We recommend using Docker on a GPU instance of a cloud provider (see below).

 ### Installation from GitHub